 The most critical components of executive impersonation attacks are the posts.
 If the intent of the actor is ultimately to communicate with the victim, any comments will be replied to either by AI or the actor themselves.
 By replying to the comment, the account is further legitimized and the user will then be encouraged to engage in direct messages.

-The below is a fake executive account impersonating the CEO of a global financial institution.
+Below is a fake executive account impersonating the CEO of a global financial institution.
 The profile contains links to bitcoin sites, with the intent to lure unsuspecting users to visit the provided destinations, based on the recommendations of the fake executive.

 Executive Impersonation by Industry